 Connecting your TV to your PC is easy with this converter.
-In other words you can plug one end of this adapter into your computer and the other end into your television (works with your TV's composite port, yellow RCA, or S-Video port).
+Simply plug one end of this adapter into your computer and the other end into your television (works with your TV's composite (yellow RCA) port.

 How This Adapter Works

 Setting up this adapter takes less than a minute with zero software or driver installations.
-Just connect your computer's VGA port to the adapter using the included VGA cable, and connect the yellow RCA composite port on the adapter to your TV with the included RCA cable (an S-Video cable is also included if you prefer that port).
-The converter sits near your PC and gets its power from your PC's USB port through an included USB-to-5V-power-tip cable.
+Just connect your computer's VGA port to the adapter using a VGA cable, and connect the yellow, red and whaite RCA composites ports from your TV to the adapter with RCA cables (cables sold separately).
+The converter sits near your PC and gets its power from your PC's USB port through an included USB cable.
 This saves you from having to take up a power outlet.
-You can use your PC speakers, or you can get a 3.5mm to RCA audio cable to run sound to your TV.

 You might be wondering why you can't just use a simple passive VGA to composite cable.
 The answer is that VGA and composite video are two completely different formats requiring the use of an active conversion.
 This means that the picture that comes out of the converter is going to be slightly different than the picture that came in.
 See this detailed article that includes screenshots and comparisons for this converter.